 Products for Chapped Nose

 If my nose is runny and in the cold weather, I can get chapped just beneath my nose.
 If it is looking really red, I might put some Polysporin on it to make sure there is no bacterial infection brewing (especially if the skin has cracked).
 However, I usually soothe my nose with BurtsBees Honey lip balm.
 The bit of honey is healing and the beeswax keeps the product in place without any petrolatum.
 Burts is also my favorite product for lips.
-I purchase the 4-pack of Burts Bees Honey Lip Balm at Amazon and I reserve one (or two) for use on my nose.
+I purchase the 4-pack of Burts Bees Honey Lip Balm and I reserve one (or two) for use on my nose.
 The others are for my lips.
 I like to keep them separate because, well, ick.

 While I was grabbing the Burts Bees information, a new product popped up called InstaCure that was created specifically for the nose.
 The product is made with Manuka Honey, shea butter, coconut oil, and Aloe.
 These are all wonderful healing ingredients and I will be giving it a try this winter.
 I will report back on my opinion.
-You can buy InstaCure Nose Balm at Amazon.
+You can buy InstaCure Nose Balm.
 It’s more expensive than Burt’s Bees, but if it works better, it might be worth it!

 Coconut oil can also be used in and under the nose to lubricate.
 This oil is one of my favorite and hardest working products to help my dry symptoms.
-Dr. Bronner’s coconut oil at Amazon is my all-time favorite.
+Dr. Bronner’s coconut oil is my all-time favorite.
 And although expensive, the product has so many uses that I think it’s a good choice.
 Trader joe’s also has a good product at a good price.
 There are also many brands to try at the grocery store.

 Yes…and a humidifier!